just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

     </table>
     <p>
       The earlier version of <i>forward()</i> was very specific whereas the new
-      <i>parameterized</i> version is more general, and it is the inclusion of the parameter
+      <i>parameterized</i> version is more general, and it is the inclusion of the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span>
       that gives it its generality.
-Instead of always going forward by 10 pixels, we can now go forward by any number of pixels with one procedure call by simply passing the distance we want to travel as the argument value which will be assigned to the parameter variable.
+Instead of always going forward by 10 pixels, we can now go forward by any number of pixels with one procedure call by simply passing the distance we want to travel as the <span class="hover vocab yui-wk-div" data-id="arguments">argument</span> value which will be assigned to the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> variable.
     </p>
     <p>
       The same observations would apply to the <i>turn()</i> procedure.
       The earlier abstraction was too specific, allowing us only to turn by 90 degrees.
-      The new one, because it involves a parameter, lets us turn by any number of degrees.
+      The new one, because it involves a <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span>, lets us turn by any number of degrees.
       The old version and the new version of Logo procedures are both abstractions.
       But clearly, the new set of abstractions are much more powerful.
     </p>